top of page

 WRITER-IN-RESIDENCE

 The residency provides writing time and space in an idyllic setting to make substantial progress on a significant writing project.
-Writers of novels, short stories, nonfiction, plays, memoir, poetry, screenplays, and hybrid manuscripts will be considered.
+Writers of novels, short stories, nonfiction, plays, memoirs, poetry, screenplays, and hybrid manuscripts will be considered.

 ELIGIBILITY